szczyglis-dev/py-gpt/README.md

 ## Server (SSH/FTP)

-The Server plugin provides integration for remote server management via SSH, SFTP, and FTP protocols.
-This plugin allows executing commands, transferring files, and managing directories on remote servers.
+The Server (SSH/FTP) plugin provides remote command execution and file management over SSH, SFTP and FTP, including directory operations and file transfers.

 For security reasons, the model will not see any credentials, only the server name and port fields (see the docs)